jonaslindemann/ivf2/README.md

 Debug builds are located in the **build-debug** folder and release builds are located in **build-release**.
 Built libraries are located in the **lib** folder and binaries in the **bin** folder.
 Examples can be found in the **bin** folder with the **example_n** format.

+# Configuring and building for Windows

+Before we configure and build the library we need to configure where Vcpkg can be found.
+This is done by modifying the CMakePresets.json file in the source directory.

+    {
+        "version": 3,
+        "configurePresets": [
+        {
+            "name": "default",
+            "toolchainFile": "c:/vcpkg/scripts/buildsystems/vcpkg.cmake"
+        },
+        {
+            "name": "linux",
+            "toolchainFile": "/home/XXX/vcpkg/scripts/buildsystems/vcpkg.cmake"
+        },
+        {
+            "name": "macos",
+            "toolchainFile": "/Users/XXX/vcpkg/scripts/buildsystems/vcpkg.cmake"
+        }
+        ]
+    }

+Modify the section that matches your platform.

+The library comes with a tool, ivf2build.sh, which can be used to configure, build and clean the library.
+To configure the library run the following commands:

+    C:\...\> ./ivf2build.cmd debug
+    C:\...\> ./ivf2build.cmd release

+Debug builds are located in the **build-debug** folder and release builds are located in **build-release**.
+Built libraries are located in the **lib** folder and binaries in the **bin** folder.
+Examples can be found in the **bin** folder with the **example_n** format.